koodaamo/wwproxy/README.md

 This is a [Twisted](https://twistedmatrix.com) WebSocket to [WAMP](https://wamp-proto.org) proxy.

-Running your own wwproxy makes it possible to make WAMP calls without supporting the WAMP protocol.
+Running your own wwproxy makes it possible to make WAMP calls without supporting the WAMP protocol, instead simply by passing a JSON payload in a HTTP POST.

 To start the proxy, run: